davidmdm/xio/readme.md

 The copy functions accept `xio.CopyOption` variadic function arguments.
 They are:

 - `func BufferSize(size int) CopyOption` -> Allows us to change the size of the internal buffer used for copying (default 32Kb same as standard `io`)
-- `WaitForLastWrite(value bool) CopyOption` -> Fundamentally read and write operations are synchronous, and when the context is canceled `xio` waits for any ongoing write/read to finish before returning.
+- `WaitForLastOp(value bool) CopyOption` -> Fundamentally read and write operations are synchronous, and when the context is canceled `xio` waits for any ongoing write/read to finish before returning.
 This allows `xio` to return the correct amount of bytes copied.
 When false, Copy returns immediately, but the bytes copied total may be inaccurate.
 Default `true`.

 ## Example